OctopusDeploy/docs/README.md

     Write-Host "Hello"
     ​```

-If your example uses multiple languages or files, you can combine them together - they will be rendered as tabs:
+If your example uses multiple languages or files, you can combine them together and add tab headings - they will be rendered as tabs:

     ​```powershell PowerShell
     Write-Host "Hello"